semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

-The recommended way is by using the <a href="https://docs.semaphoreci.com/programming-languages/ruby/#running-rspec-and-cucumber-in-parallel">semaphore_test_boosters gem</a>.
-Other options are also supported, for instance <a href="https://knapsackpro.com/">Knapsack</a>, both free and pro versions.
+We recommend using the <a href="https://docs.semaphoreci.com/programming-languages/ruby/#running-rspec-and-cucumber-in-parallel">semaphore_test_boosters gem</a>.
+Other options are also supported, e.g. <a href="https://knapsackpro.com/">Knapsack</a> (both free and pro versions).
   </p>
   <p>
 Knapsack Rspec example: